markmoxon/elite-source-code-acorn-electron/README.md

 The annotated source files in the `elite-compendium` branch contain both the original Acornsoft code and all of the modifications for the Elite Compendium, so you can look through the source to see exactly what's changed.
 Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the Compendium binaries, while still containing details of all the modifications.
 You can find all the diffs by searching the sources for `Mod:`.

-For more information on the Compendium version of Acorn Electron Elite, see the [hacks section of the accompanying website](https://elite.bbcelite.com/hacks/elite_compendium_acorn_electron.html).
+For more information on the Elite Compendium, see the [hacks section of the accompanying website](https://elite.bbcelite.com/hacks/elite_compendium/).

 ## Elite over Econet